-Following authorisation by the head teacher, the census return is made available to the local authority or the department as appropriate.
+Following the head teacher' authorisation, the census return is made available to the local authority or the department as appropriate.
 Maintained schools will consult with their local authority on local arrangements for this process and confirm the deadline for provision of the return.
 The deadline must allow sufficient time for the local authority to discuss (and resolve) any queries about the data with the school before submitting it to the department.

-2.10.2 Academies, CTCs, free schools and non-maintained special schools
+2.10.2 Academies, city technology colleges, free schools and nonmaintained special schools

-Following authorisation by the head teacher the census return is submitted directly to the department via the COLLECT system.
+Following the head teacher's authorisation, the census return is submitted directly to the department via the COLLECT system.